TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

              hearing shall be held no later than 10 days after receipt of a written request for a hearing and a decision shall be rendered within 10 days thereafter.
+A request for hearing shall not preclude the assessment of a fine in accordance with the provisions of Section 7.6.5, unless the Commissioner finds that the newsrack was in fact not in violation of this By-Law on the date set for compliance.

-     3. Notwithstanding any other provisions of this By-law, if the Commissioner or a public safety official determines that a newsrack constitutes an imminent danger of harm to persons or property, the Commissioner or a public safety official may remove the newsrack provided that the owner of the newsrack shall be notified of such removal and provided that the newsrack shall be stored for a reasonable period of time so that the owner can retrieve it.
+     3. Notwithstanding any other provisions of this By-law, if the Commissioner or a public safety official determines (a) that a newsrack has been placed or maintained on a sidewalk or public way without a valid permit affixed to it, or that a newsrack is not in compliance with this By-law at the  time that an initial or renewal permit would be affixed to  such newsrack, or (b)that a newsrack constitutes an imminent danger of harm to persons or property, the Commissioner or a public safety official may remove the newsrack provided that the owner of the newsrack shall be notified of such removal and provided that the newsrack shall be stored for a reasonable period of time so that the owner can retrieve it.

-     4. If maintenance, repair, or construction of a public way, sidewalk or public or  private property in or adjacent to the public way cannot be accomplished without  the removal of a newsrack, the Commissioner shall give written and/or telephone notice to the newsrack's owner ordering removal of the newsrack provided that said notice shall specify the reason for the removal and the date for compliance which shall not be less than 10 days after the date of notice.
+     4. If maintenance, repair, or construction of a public way, sidewalk or public or  private property in or adjacent to the public way cannot be accomplished without  the removal of a newsrack, the Commissioner shall give written, email and/or telephone notice to the newsrack's owner ordering removal of the newsrack provided that said notice shall specify the reason for the removal and the date for compliance which shall not be less than 10 days after the date of notice.
 If the Commissioner determines that delay